 Imagine my shock at hearing that I probably need to get one every year from now on.
 Imagine my protests of “But they are still perky!” and “Hubby thinks they feel just fine!”.
 I brought my prescription home, put it on my counter and left it there.
 For when I turned 40.
 In 357 days.

 You all know the story.
 She’s 40.
 She was given her prescription when she was 39.
 It sat on her counter.
 Until she turned 40.
 When she had her mammogram on live television.
 And found out she had breast cancer that would have had a better prognosis if she had gone for her mammogram at 39.

 Oh, AL-RIGHT, Amy Robach.
 I’ll go get my mammogram.

 So I did.
 Yesterday.

 And, all I can say is this: I’m so glad I didn’t have to do it on national television.

-When it was my turn, me and my blue suede shoes followed the technician into The Squishing Room.
+When it was my turn, my blue suede shoes and I followed the technician into The Squishing Room.
 After a few pleasantries, we got down to business.
 Her hands, my boobs, both of us staring at my shoes to avoid the awkward.
 There were instructions, there were words of encouragement.
 There was squishing.
 Very hard squishing.

 A word or two about the squishing, if I may.